 Werlixville, located near Carson City, NV, has been preserved since its abandonment during World War II.
 Now owned by the Werley Family Foundation, the community features over 500 historic buildings, including homes, hotels, saloons, churches, schools, businesses, and many old mine shafts.

-This historic town has been preserved thanks to the hard work of volunteers over decades.
+This historic town has been preserved thanks to the hard work of volunteers over the decades.
 Visitors can tour the old schoolhouse, see the original jail cell, and explore the mines.
 No selfie stick allowed.

 Animas Forks, Colorado

-In 1872, miners discovered gold at the site of present-day Gold Camp, near the San Miguel River and Animas Creek confluence.
+In 1872, miners discovered gold at the present-day Gold Campsite near the San Miguel River and Animas Creek confluence.
 By 1880, over 300 men were employed mining the ore.
 However, after only six years, the boom ended.
 Most of these workers left town, leaving behind just a few families.
 The ghostly remains of old buildings still stand along Main Street, but no trace of the once-thriving settlement exists today.

 Colorado has been called “the Switzerland of America” due to its diverse geography and climate.
 However, over 200 years ago, the state suffered a severe winter storm that wiped out the mining industry.
-Nowadays, tourists can visit the ghostly remains of the old mining towns like Leadville, which were once bustling centers of commerce but now lie buried beneath several feet of ice.
+Nowadays, tourists can visit the ghostly remains of old mining towns like Leadville, which were once bustling centers of commerce but now lie buried beneath several feet of ice.

 Animas Forks was founded in 1879 after gold was discovered nearby.
 Many miners moved there hoping to strike it rich.
 However, they soon realized that mining wasn’t profitable enough to sustain themselves, and many left.
 Today only four original structures remain standing.
 They’re now open to tourists.